 - In Uzumaki, when Kirie and the others escape from Kurozu-Cho and head into the spiral infested forest, they find themselves face to face another group that had escaped as well, but had gone a different way.
 They soon realize that they've gone in circles.

-- On Open Season, Boog realizes the Elliot has been leading him around in circles when he sees the same animals he met before.
+- In Open Season, Boog realizes that Elliot has been leading him around in circles when he sees the same animals he met before.
 Elliot corrects him: "Circle.
 One time around."

 - Finding Nemo: "Okay, I've definitely seen this speck of dust before."

 - Happens in Shrek 2, though a bit of a Subverted Trope as King Harold purposefully gave Shrek and Donkey bad instructions so theyd get lost in the woods with the Ogre Killer.

 Donkey: Yeah, and theres that bush thats shaped like Shirley Bassey!

 Shrek: We passed that bush three times already!

 - The Blair Witch Project pulls this off nicely.
 The three kids start to worry that something has them going in complete circles despite the fact that they've been heading south all day (especially confusing and creepy since they have been confirming their southerly progress all day with a compass).

 - In The Avengers (1998), a drugged Emma Peel is running through the Big Bad's mansion and notices that she has run through the same room twice.
 She throws down a vase, breaking it, and continues running.
 When she runs into the room again and sees the broken vase on the floor, she knows she is trapped inside a tesseract.
 A variation on the original The Avengers (1960s) episode "The House that Jack Built".